Skip to Content

 Some of the most compelling facts regarding wolf spiders and their bites include the following:

-• Wolf spider bites are relatively rare, as these spiders are not known to be aggressive toward humans.
+• A wolf spider bite is relatively rare, as these spiders are not typically aggressive toward humans.

-• Unlike many other spiders, wolf spiders do not spin webs to catch their prey.
-Instead, they actively hunt and chase down their food.
+• Unlike most other spiders, wolf spiders do not spin webs to catch prey, but rather hunt for their food.

-• Wolf spiders have good eyesight and are able to see in low light conditions, which makes them skilled hunters.
+• They have good eyesight and are able to see in low light conditions.

 • Female wolf spiders bear their egg sacs connected to their spinnerets and will defend them aggressively if threatened.